On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: The case of an exceptional minimal set

 B. Deroin's research was partially supported by ANR-08-JCJC-0130-01, ANR-09-BLAN-0116

 V. Kleptsyn acknowledges the support of an RFBR project 13-01-00969-a and of a joint RFBR/CNRS project 10-01-93115-CNRS\_a

 A. Navas acknowledges the support of the ACT-1103 project DySyRF.

-Besides our host institutions, we thank the PUC-Chile, the CRM Barcelona, the Poncelet Laboratory in Moscow, and the MRCC of Bedlewo, for the very nice working conditions provided at several stages of this work.
+Besides our host institutions, we thank the PUC-Chile, the CRM Barcelona, the Poncelet Laboratory in Moscow, the MRCC of Bedlewo, \emr{and the CIRM in Marseille,} for the very nice working conditions provided at several stages of this work.

 \begin{small}